ROCm/rocSOLVER/README.md

 rocSOLVER is a work-in-progress implementation of a subset of [LAPACK][1] functionality on the [ROCm platform][2].

-# Documentation
+## Documentation

 For a detailed description of the rocSOLVER library, its implemented routines, the installation process and user guide, see the [rocSOLVER documentation][3].

-# Quick start
+## Building rocSOLVER

-To download rocSOLVER source code, clone this repository with the command:
+To download the rocSOLVER source code, clone this repository with the command:

     git clone https://github.com/ROCmSoftwarePlatform/rocSOLVER.git